 Yu Garden, also known as Yuyuan Garden (豫园), is the most celebrated classical Chinese Garden in Shanghai downtown area.
 It also enjoys the reputation of "the crown of beauty in Southeast China", offering charming and pleasant views.
 Visiting Yu Garden is just like visiting the exquisite Humble Administrator’s Garden in Suzhou which listed as the UNESCO World Heritage Site.

 Besides the exquisite scenery, Yu Garden is rich in culture.
 It is also one of the Four National Cultural Markets, along with Panjiayuan Garden (潘家园) and Liulichang Street (琉璃厂大街) in Beijing, as well as the Confucius Temple in Nanjing.
-Our previous chairman Jiang Zemin (江泽民) wrote “Famous Garden above the Sea” for Yu Garden.
-Also, many heads of state including Queen Elizabeth II of Britain, Peng Liyuan (彭丽媛) and her guests from many countries have visited Yu Garden to appreciate the natural beauty and cultural display.
+The former chairman of China Jiang Zemin (江泽民) wrote “Famous Garden above the Sea” for Yu Garden.
+Also, heads of many countries have visited Yu Garden to appreciate the natural beauty, architectures, traditional culture.

 Distance from other main Shanghai attractions:

 For the geographic location, it is recommended to cover Yu Garden and nearby attraction Nanjing Road, the Bund and Jinmao Tower/Oriental Pearl TV Tower in one day.

 Right close to the Bund, the landmark site of Shanghai, Yu garden is easily reachable by bus, subway, and taxi.

 By Subway: Take Subway Line 10 and get off at Yuyuan Station.
 It is just one stop from Nanjing Road to Yu Garden.
 And Line 10 can also take you from Yu Garden to Xintiandi and Hongqiao Railway Station.